Force India: 2013 season

+Force India finished their 2013 season in sixth place with 77 points.

 2014 season

 Nico Hülkenberg returned to the team for 2014, while Paul di Resta was replaced by Sergio Pérez.
 Adrian Sutil moved to Sauber and was replaced by Nico Hülkenberg from Sauber.
 Daniel Juncadella was signed by the team as a reserve driver.

 The season opener in Australia saw Hülkenberg finish sixth while Pérez finished tenth after the disqualification of Daniel Ricciardo.
 This was also the first time Hülkenberg completed a lap at the Albert Park circuit.
-At the Bahrain Grand Prix, Pérez put Force India on the podium with a third-place finish, its first time on the podium since Spa 2009.
+At the Bahrain Grand Prix, Pérez put Force India on the podium with a third-place finish, its first time on the podium since Belgium in 2009.
 In Austria, Pérez achieved the third fastest lap in Force India's history.
-Force India were good after the major regulation change of hybrid engines and turbocharged powertrains.
+Force India were good after the major regulation change of hybrid engines and turbocharged powertrains, as they finished in sixth place with 155 points; 125 points ahead of seventh-placed Toro Rosso.